locaal-ai/obs-backgroundremoval/README.md

 obs
 ```

+Finally logout and login to be able to run obs from your desktop icon

 ### Windows

 We will use static linking (as much as possible) to aviod having to lug around .DLLs with the plugin.